-- 1. This policy1 provides guidance for issuers applying for the revocation of a CTO (as defined below) for a continuous disclosure default that was not issued under the passport system (passport).
-These CTOs include all of the following: - (a) a CTO issued in respect of a failure-to-file deficiency that is not included in the definition of a specified default, as defined in Multilateral Instrument 11-102 Passport System2; - (b) a CTO issued where a reporting issuer has made a required filing but the required filing is deficient in terms of content (a content deficiency)3; - (c) a management cease trade order as defined in National Policy 12-203 Management Cease Trade Orders; - (d) a CTO issued in respect of an OTC reporting issuer as defined in Multilateral Instrument 51-105 Issuers Quoted in the U.S. Over-The-Counter Markets (Multilateral Instrument 51-105 is not applicable in Ontario); - (e) a CTO issued in respect of an issuer that is only a reporting issuer in one jurisdiction; - (f) a CTO issued prior to the effective date of National Policy 11-207 Failure-to-File Cease Trade Orders and Revocations under Passport.
+- 1. This policy1 provides guidance for issuers applying for the revocation of a cease trade order (or CTO, as defined below) for a continuous disclosure default that is not covered by the definition of failure-to-file cease trade order in Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders in Multiple Jurisdictions.
+These CTOs include all of the following: - (a) a CTO issued in respect of a failure to file deficiency that is not a specified default; - (b) a CTO issued where a reporting issuer has made a required filing but the required filing is deficient in terms of content (a content deficiency); - (c) a management cease trade order as defined in Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders in Multiple Jurisdictions; - (d) a CTO issued in respect of an issuer that is only a reporting issuer in one jurisdiction; - (e) a CTO issued prior to the effective date of Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders in Multiple Jurisdictions.